Alzheimer’s Disease Education

 - Improve care and quality of life for persons with dementia and support their family caregivers.

-- Collaboration with community organizations and groups to promote awareness of the disease and publicize research activities, a particular focus is underserved populations including rural communities and minority groups
+- Collaborate with other organizations to promote awareness of memory disorders and research activities, emphasizing underserved populations

-- A newsletter, Aging & Alzheimer's Update, which is published twice per year.
+- A newsletter, Aging & Alzheimer's Update, published twice per year

 The Education Core administers the Oregon Income Tax Check-off Alzheimer's Research Fund in collaboration with The Oregon Partnership for Alzheimer's Research, a community advisory committee.